JoshPatton26/WebDevFinal/readme.txt

 Description:
-This was a group project for my 'CS:421-AdvancedWebApplicationDevelopment' course at The University of Alabama.
+This was a group project for my 'CS:421 - Advanced Web Application Development' course at The University of Alabama at Birmingham.
 My group consisted of me and one other member, Alex Pruitt.
 We decided to go witha simple E-commerce website that allows the user to create an account, login and logout of that account, browse all items and add them to a cart, the ability to view and checkout users cart, and the ability for admin to go in and add, modify, or remove any product in the system.

 Operaterates correctly on: